janikakalliokoski/datastructures-and-algorithms-lab/documentation/weekly_reports/week5.md

 ### 19.2.

 I got the peer review today and I made sure that I fixed errors that my peer evaluator mentioned.

+I took defined variables into use in shunting-yard algorithm and tested those methods with various vaid and invalid inputs.

 My calculator is pretty much done in my opinion, but since I have some time left, next week I'm going to add pi, e and tau as mathematical constants to the calculator.

+### Hours: 3,5

+## Total hours: 9,5